Baryon-antibaryon photoproduction cross sections off the proton: Kinematics

 One may choose to further integrate either Eq.~\ref{eq:phsp_dsigma_dm12} over $t^{\prime}$, or integrate Eq.~\ref{eq:phsp_dsigma_dtprime} over $m_{12}$ to arrive at the same total cross section.
 For simplicity, we keep the integral form here:

-Note that this formula differs depending on the choices of the produced baryon--anti-baryon pair and its recoil particle, as the corresponding kinematic thresholds (Eq.~\ref{eq:m_lowerbound} and Eq.~\ref{eq:m_bound}) vary accordingly.
-However, the general line shapes are very similar but significantly differ from our parameterized total cross section model (Eq.~\ref{eq:totalcrosssectionmodel}) which incorporates the mass clustering model (Eq.~\ref{eq:clustering_modeling}), as shown in Fig.~\ref{fig:total_cross_section}.
+Note that this formula differs depending on the choices of the produced baryon--antibaryon pair and its recoil particle, as the corresponding kinematic thresholds [Eqs.~\ref{eq:m_lowerbound} and ~\ref{eq:m_bound}] vary accordingly.
+However, the general line shapes are very similar but significantly differ from our parameterized total cross section model [Eq.~\ref{eq:totalcrosssectionmodel}] which incorporates the mass clustering model [Eq.~\ref{eq:clustering_modeling}], as shown in Fig.~\ref{fig:total_cross_section}.